CanonicalLtd/maas-docs/en/nodes-scripts.md

 - `HAS_STARTED`: When True MAAS has run the script once before but not to completion.
 Indicates the machine has been rebooted.

+## Results

+A script can output its results to a YAML file and those results will be associated with the hardware type defined within the script.
+The path for the results file is provided by MAAS in an environment variable, `RESULT_PATH`.
+Scripts should write YAML to this file before exiting.

+If the hardware type is *storage*, for example, and the script accepts a *storage type* parameter, the result will be associated with a specific storage device.

+The YAML file must represent a dictionary with the following fields:

+- `result`: The completion status of the script.
+This can be either `passed`, `failed` or `degraded`.
+If no status is defined, an exit code of `0` indicates a pass while a non-zero value indicates a failure.
+- `results`: A dictionary of results.
+The key may map to a results key defined as embedded YAML within the script.
+The value of each result must be a string or a list of strings.

 ## Script examples